Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 Primarily IR is established to answer key facts for an organizations management team, who did what to which systems and how to we recover as quickly as possible.
 Digital Forensics on the other hand specialize in providing verbose evidence that can be used by an organization for any law or insurance proceedings arising from the incident.
 The work of both function is commonly joined during incidents which allows the simplification of achievable goals for the incident response team to follow into two main categories.

 **Investigation**
-- Determine Pivot Points and Timeframe
+- Determine Pivot Points and Time frame
 - Initial Entry Vector Identification
 - Tools and Malware Used
 - Incident Scope (Identification of Impacted Systems and Accounts)